sonyphoebeb/JavaScript-/README.md

 9. toSpliced() – New ES2023 method: returns a new array with elements spliced, original array stays unchanged.

-10. slice(start, end?) – Extracts a section of an array into a new array.
+10. slice(start, end?) – Extracts a section of an array into a new array

      With one argument → removes from the start index till end.

      With two arguments → extracts between the given indexes.

 # ✅ Highlights from today’s practice